Pot Farm: Development and release

 Pot Farm was developed Brain Warp Studios, specifically by Josh Nilson and Galan Akin in 2010, and published on April 20, 2010.
 The success of the app led to the creation of East Side Games in 2011, which the developers founded with Jason Bailey of SuperRewards.
 They had received $1.5 million of angel funding by July that year.
 The developers have reportedly only given one interview about the game, and used the "Uncle Floyd" character persona from the game to do so.
 East Side Games is based in Vancouver, and its sister company LDRLY, which specializes in cannabis mobile games, is based in nearby Nanaimo.

-A representative from LDRLY spoke to Canadian media in 2019 about the publishing of the game, saying that "[they have] always made their mark by doing something different, [they] wanted to build this community out of nothing.
-It was a great business opportunity because there wasn't a market for it, and very few other games in that space".

-East Side Games were unable to promote the game on Facebook, and struggled to find marketing in other places because of the cannabis theme; they instead used viral marketing and guerrilla marketing.
+A representative from LDRLY spoke to Canadian media in 2019 about the game, saying that the team wanted to make tackle a different avenue with canabis-centered themes different and build community around it.
+Furthermore, they thought it was an untapped market and a great business opportunity.
+However, East Side Games were unable to promote the game on Facebook, and struggled to find marketing in other places because of the cannabis theme; they instead used viral marketing and guerrilla marketing.
 In May 2011, the developers produced 4:20 rally kits for fans attending cannabis-activism rallys.

-In 2011, East Side Games added a Facebook extension called "Pot Farm Raiders", based on the Zynga Facebook app Mafia Wars but with stoners in place of the mafia, where the same principles as Pot Farm apply but crops can be stolen from other farms.
+In 2011, East Side Games added a Facebook extension "Pot Farm Raiders", based on the Zynga Facebook app Mafia Wars, where the same principles apply as in Pot Farm but mafia gets replaced with stoners, and players can steal crops from other farms.
 This game had about 72,000 monthly active users in 2011.
 The 2012 monthly active users count for the main Facebook game was about 880,000 compared to 82.4 million for Farmville in 2010.

 The Android mobile app, developed by LDRLY, launched in 2016 and quickly had over 10 million downloads; the iOS app launched the same year.
 Its success saw East Side Games listed as one of Pocket Gamer's Top 10 Mobile Game Developers to Watch.
 By 2019, the mobile app had been played over 3.5 billion times.
-A board game version was released in 2015 after Kickstarter funding, and a spin-off called Cheech & Chong: Bud Farm was released on April 20, 2020.
+Morepver, developers published a board game version of Pot Farm in 2015, funded by a Kickstarter campaign, and released a spin-off video game Cheech & Chong: Bud Farm on April 20, 2020.
 The Facebook version of the game shut down in December 2019.